 In 1730, after a fire destroyed most of Philadelphia, Benjamin Franklin established the first fire department called the Union Fire Company, an organized effort that consisted of more than a few buckets.
-He was disappointed in the consumer’s lack of prevention, suggesting that homeowners should be more efficient when it came to constructing shallow hearths.
-He advised them to clean their chimneys more frequently and that chimney sweeps should be licensed.

 “An ounce of prevention is worth a pound of cure” is one of Ben Franklin’s many famous quotes, which inspired people to better prevent fires and help fire victims recover.
 But he also realized that people could not protect themselves from natural fire causes such as lightning.
 So, it was at a meeting for the Union Fire Co. that Franklin came up with the idea for fire insurance within the fire department where members agreed to raise funds within their own group to secure the need for property replacement if destroyed by fire.